Elvisrono/code-challenge-resubmit/README.md

   cd code-challenge
 (Optional) Open it in Visual Studio Code
+## Technology used
+In this only js script was used.

 ## Development Installation
 one has to have a visual studio code to run this test.